The man who led the development of the aircraft that amazed a generation and opened up travel for ordinary people has died at the age of 95.

 He initially accepted the higher Douglas offer but took what he thought was a short-term job with Boeing while his wife delivered the couple’s first child.

-That job with Boeing’s small aerodynamic group working on the piston-powered Stratocruiser would be the start of long and illustrious career that would see him work on many of the airline’s early jets.
+That job with Boeing’s small aerodynamic group working on the piston-powered Stratocruiser would be the start of a long and illustrious career that would see him work on many of the airline’s early jets.

 “He personified the ingenuity and passion for excellence that made Boeing airplanes synonymous with quality the world over,’’ Boeing Commercial Airplanes President Ray Conner said in a tribute sent to staff.